V830 Tauri

 V830 Tauri is a T Tauri star located 425.2 ly away from the Sun in the constellation Taurus.
 This star is very young, with an age of only 2 million years, compared to the Sun's age, which is 4.6 billion years.
-Typical for a young stars, it exhibits a strong flare activity, with three flared detected in 91-days observation period in 2016.
+Typical for a young stars, it exhibits strong flare activity, with three flares detected during a 91-day observation period in 2016.

 Characteristics

 V830 Tauri is an M-type star.
 The star has a mass of roughly 1 solar mass, but has a radius of 2 solar radii, due to the star's age, which means that it hasn't fully contracted yet to become a main-sequence star.
+(It will likely be on the main sequence portion of its lifetime for about 10 billion years, much like the Sun.)
 It has a surface temperature of 4,250 K. For comparison, the Sun's surface temperature is 5,772 K.

-V830 Tauri is a T Tauri star, a pre-main sequence star that has a surrounding disc producing emission lines in its spectrum.
-It is classified as a weak-lined T Tauri star.
+V830 Tauri is a weak-lined T Tauri star, a pre-main sequence star that has a surrounding disc producing emission lines in its spectrum.
 It is also classified as a BY Draconis variable, cool stars with starspots and chromospheric activity that vary in brightness as they rotate.
 The variable period of 2.74 days matches the rotation period.

-V830 Tauri is a T Tauri star that is the same mass of the Sun, but twice the radius.
-It has a surface temperature of 4250 ± 50 K. In comparison, the Sun has a surface temperature of 5778 K. The star's age is estimated to be about 2 million years old, which makes it a very young star.
-For comparison, the Sun is 4.6 billion years old.
-The star has not yet fully contracted to become a main sequence star, which ties in with its bloated radius but similar mass to the Sun.
-Given its mass, it will likely be on the main sequence portion of its lifetime for about 10 billion years, much like the Sun.